2002 Stromboli tsunami: Elastic beacon

-The Sciara del Fuoco stability is monitored by an elastic beacon.
+The Sciara del Fuoco's stability is monitored by an elastic beacon.
 Marine surveys occurred offshore of Sciara del Fuoco for monitoring the Stromboli submarine slope after the two tsunamis in December 2002.
 All the morphological changes and depositional processes have been studied carefully.
 Thanks to thirteen surveys in 4 years, it has been possible to reconstruct the morpho-sedimentary evolution of the submarine slope.
-The scar has been progressively filled with lava; at the beginning, the filling rate was high because of the entrance of lava flows into the sea and to the morphological readjustment of the slope; later on, the rate dramatically decreased when the eruption stopped.
+The scar has been progressively filled with lava; at the beginning, the filling rate was high because of the entrance of lava flows into the sea and the morphological readjustment of the slope; later on, the rate dramatically decreased when the eruption stopped.
 In February 2007, the scar was already filled by 40%, but then a new type of eruption occurred.
 The wideband seismic monitoring system of the Stromboli volcano has been active since January 2003 and was designed to detect and analyze the seismicity related to the eruptive processes taking place on the island.
 The network consists of 13 digital stations with broadband sensors.
 The data are acquired from GAIA (INGV – CNT) digital recorders with 24-bit analog-to-digital converter and a sampling frequency set at 50 samples per second for each channel.
-The timing system of these stations is based on the synchronization of the internal clock with the absolute time signal of the Global Positioning System (GPS) which has an accuracy of 5 seconds.
+The timing system of these stations is based on the synchronization of the internal clock with the absolute time signal of the Global Positioning System (GPS).
 Signals are transmitted continuously via radio modem to two different data logging centers.
-The first is located on the island of Stromboli, at the INGV Observatory of San Vincenzo, and receives signals from the stations on the north side, which there is direct visibility with.
+The first is located on the island of Stromboli, at the INGV Observatory of San Vincenzo, and receives signals from the stations on the north side, with which there is direct visibility.
 The second is located in Lipari, at the INGV Observatory, and receives signals from the stations on the southern side.
 From Lipari, the signals are sent again to Stromboli, at the San Vincenzo Observatory, via TCP/IP connection.
 The signals of the entire network are then retransmitted to the INGV section of Catania and the Vesuvian Observatory (INGV) of Naples where they are monitored 24 hours a day by the surveillance staff.